Give thanks with a taste of Thanksgiving trivia perfect for your holiday celebration trivia night!

 Explanation: Cranberry sauce is a tart and sweet side dish made from fresh or frozen cranberries, traditionally served at Thanksgiving.

-19. Which President made Thanksgiving the last Thursday of November official?
+14. Which President made Thanksgiving the fourth Thursday of November official?

 Answer: Franklin D. Roosevelt